 3. Proactively identify potential buyers and cold call them

-Sounds daunting and is a huge task at hand, but this could provide the most payoff with respect to:
+This sounds daunting and it is a huge task at hand, but this could provide the most payoff with respect to:

 - higher selling price